phillippppppo/calculator/README.md

 - Prepared the packages for the trial.
 - Modified one line of code in the `operate` file (line 16) to make this line accessible.

+## Issues

+- You can ignore issues like vulnerabilities or the report of DeprecationWarning for `punycode`, because it does not affect any functionality.

 ## Reproducing the Trial

 To reproduce the trial, follow these steps: